Export refunds to be phased out

-Export refunds aim to strengthen the competitiveness of domestic producers on the world market by partially compensating them for the difference between the higher domestic price and the lower world market price.
-The BMELV believes that export subsidies as an instrument are outmoded.
-The funds earmarked in the EU budget for this purpose should be saved.
+The goal of export refunds is to strengthen the competitiveness of domestic producers on the world market by partially compensating them for the difference between the higher domestic price and the lower world market price.